Skip to main content

 The Espressif Documentation MCP server implements this standard for Espressif’s documentation.
 Once installed in Cursor, VS Code, Claude Code, or other AI applications, the MCP server gives your AI agent direct access to official Espressif documentation.
 In practice, this means you can:

-- Stay in your editor — query the full Espressif documentation corpus through your AI agent without switching to a browser or a PDF viewer
+• Stay in your AI applications — query the full Espressif documentation corpus through your AI agents without switching to a browser or a PDF viewer

 The Espressif Documentation MCP server provides the following tools to AI agents: